novasearch/SLVideo/README.md

 ```

 You need to have one or more videos and its associated EAF files with the respective annotations you want to use in the
 system.
-You can use the ones available in `url` as an example.
+You can use the ones available [here](https://unlpt-my.sharepoint.com/personal/jm_magalhaes_fct_unl_pt/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fjm%5Fmagalhaes%5Ffct%5Funl%5Fpt%2FDocuments%2FSLVideo%2Dexamples&ga=1) as an example.
+You will also have to create a directory named **videofiles** in `app/static/` and two directories named **eaf** and **mp4** inside the first one, and put the .eaf and .mp4 files in the respective directory.

 To index the videos and annotations in OpenSearch, you need to have an OpenSearch instance running and set the
 environment variables `OPENSEARCH_HOST`, `OPENSEARCH_PORT`, `OPENSEARCH_USER` and `OPENSEARCH_PASSWORD` with the
 respective information of the OpenSearch instance you want to use.

 After this, run the `preprocess.py` script to do all the pre-processing needed to execute the application correctly.
 To
-run it, you need to execute the command `python -m app.preprocess`.
+run it, execute the command `python -m app.preprocess`.

 When the pre-processing phase is finished, just execute the Flask run command: